w3c/wai-curricula/content/designer/flexible-color-layout-and-design.md

 {% include excol.html type="middle" %}

-Explain how sufficient color contrast (contrast ratios in WCAG) are essential for people with low vision to perceive, distinguish, and understand content.
+Explain how sufficient color contrast (contrast ratios in WCAG) are essential for people with disabilities to perceive, distinguish, and understand content.

 Describe how some people rely on color to understand and distinguish content.
 Explain that some people cannot perceive color well or at all.
 Discuss different ways to supplement information that is presented using color, such as using shapes and icons.